Resize & Crop

 :alignment

-— horizontal and vertical offsets in percents separated by,
+— horizontal and vertical offsets in percentage values separated by comma (,

 orp